moq-wg/moq-transport/draft-lcurley-moq-transport.md

 ## Motivation

-The development of MoQT is driven by goals in a number of areas - specifically latency, the robustness of QUIC, workflow efficiency and relay support.
+The development of MOQT is driven by goals in a number of areas - specifically latency, the robustness of QUIC, workflow efficiency and relay support.